Historic Zia Pueblo Polychrome Utilitarian Pottery Bowl

 Condition: very good condition

-Provenance: this Historic Zia Pueblo Polychrome Utilitarian Pottery Dough Bowl is from the estate of a Santa Fe resident
+Provenance: this Historic Zia Pueblo Polychrome Utilitarian Pottery Bowl is from the estate of a Santa Fe resident

 Reference: Harlow, Francis H., and Dwight P. Lanmon.
 The Pottery of Zia Pueblo, SAR Press, Santa Fe, 2003.